Drug Evaluation Committee 2021-07 Outside Members - Scope of "Persons having no vested interest in the Investigator Site" (Part 8)

 In Article 28, Paragraph 1, Guidance 5 of the GCP, there is the following statement: "Employees, etc." means "persons who have no vested interest in the implementing medical institution.

-- Employees, etc. of the implementing medical institution do not fall under the category of "persons who do not have an interest in the implementing medical institution.
+• Employees, etc. of the Investigator Site do not fall under the category of "persons who do not have an interest in the Investigator Site.

-Does this "employees, etc." include spouses of physicians working at the implementing medical institution?
+Does this "employee, etc." include the spouse of a physician working at the Investigator Site?

-The Guidance on the Management of Conflict of Interest under the Clinical Research Act defines "employees, etc." as spouses and their first-degree relatives (parents and children) who share the same living arrangements as the person reporting a conflict of interest.
+The Guidance on the Management of Conflict of Interest under the Clinical Research Act defines a spouse and first-degree relatives (parents and children) who share the same livelihood as the person declaring a conflict of interest as "persons who declare a conflict of interest.

 We would appreciate it if you could give us your opinion on the scope of "etc.".